|

 underfoot, and the merrymakers' breath was steaming in the candlelightthe

-humans were blowing on their hands and stamping their feet to
+men and women were blowing on their hands, and stamping their

 The innkeeper had set up a small table by the door and Mistress